citrusworx/juice/docs/juice/The Config File.md

 - **Enhanced User Experience**: Faster-loading pages provide a smoother and more enjoyable experience for your website visitors.

-By prepping the styles in `config.css` for minification, BerilliumCSS helps you achieve optimal performance, ensuring that your web projects are both visually appealing and fast-loading.
+By prepping the styles in `config.css` for minification, Juice helps you achieve optimal performance, ensuring that your web projects are both visually appealing and fast-loading.

 ---